-Maximum limits for pressure, temperature, and speed are specified in Table 4-2 on Page 9 for various blower sizes when operated under the standard atmospheric conditions.
+Maximum limits for pressure, temperature, and speed are specified in Table 4-2 on page 9 for various blower sizes when operated under the standard atmospheric conditions.
 Do not exceed any of these limits.

-Specially ordered blowers with nonstandard construction, or with rotor end clearances greater than shown within the Assembly Clearances table, will not have the operating limits specified here.
+Specially ordered blowers with nonstandard construction, or with rotor end clearances greater than shown in Assembly Clearances on page 32, will not have the operating limits specified here.
 Contact your M-D Pneumatics sales representative for specific information.